 unspecified value: The valid value of the relevant type where the C Standard imposes no requirements on which value is chosen in any instance.
 An unspecified value cannot be a trap representation.

-value: The precise meaning of the contents of an object when interpreted as having a specific typewide character: A bit representation capable of representing any character in the current locale.
+value: The precise meaning of the contents of an object when interpreted as having a specific type.
+See implementation-defined value, indeterminate value, unspecified value, trap representation

+wide character: A bit representation capable of representing any character in the current locale.
 The C Standard uses the name wchar_t for objects of this type.

 4. Language concepts